LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 --------------------

 You win the game if you escape the dungeon alive or eliminate all opposition.
-If you escape the dungeon, your score is the sum of all gold you've plundered, plus 100 gold pieces for each gem, minus 100 gold for each hero you lost.
-If the game mode offers you no escape and so your goal is to eliminate you foes completely, your score is 100 gold for each opponent killed, plus a bonus if you manage to kill all quickly.
+If you escape the dungeon, your score is based on the gold and precious gems you've plundered, plus a bonus based on the number of heroes you lost.
+If the game mode offers you no escape and so your goal is to eliminate your foes completely, your score is based on the number of turns you spent and, as a bonus, the number of enemies you killed.

-If all heroes die, your score is halved.
+If all heroes die, you don't get any bonus.
 You are free to start again from a different entrance to the dungeon, but all your previous wealth is gone and fresh, undaunted enemies bar your way.